 Changes to the Insurance Market

 The market remains fluid.
 As the small group and large group markets shrink, insurers are diversifying their portfolio of services by looking to Medicaid and Medicare Advantage plans.
 As I previously mentioned, one way they are doing this is by entering into the medical group acquisition game.
-This strategy is converging with the formation of provider-sponsored health plans to compete with public and private payors.
+This strategy is converging with the formation of provider-sponsored health plans to compete with public and private payers.
 The friction between these strategies is contributing to an increasingly volatile insurance market.
 We’re going to see an era of great change and conflict as insurers become more provider-like and providers become more insurer-like.

 This In Brief is adapted from an article that appeared in Executive Insight.
 Click here to read the full article.